mui/material-ui/docs/pages/blog/mui-core-v5.md

 <a href="/components/stack/"><img src="/static/blog/mui-core-v5/stack.png" alt="" style="width: 532px; margin-bottom: 16px;" /></a>

 > Note that you might already be using `<Box display="flex" gap={1}>` to solve the same problem,
-> however [browser support](https://caniuse.com/flexbox-gap) for the flexbox `gap` CSS property is lacking in Safari.
+> however, [browser support](https://caniuse.com/flexbox-gap) for the flexbox `gap` CSS property is lacking in Safari.

 You can find [more details](/components/stack/) in the documentation.